Mastercard/mcs-commerce-web/README.md

 ### <a name="ios-checkout-button">Checkout Button</a>

-One option for initiating a transaction is to add the `MCSCheckoutButton` to the view, allowing the user to touch on it.
+Transactions are initiated by adding `MCSCheckoutButton` to the view.

 ```swift
 //Swift